 Reserve “Scrubs” Brush and Trees to Beat Back Wildfire Risks

-These techniques lessen “dry wood” dangers and support wildlife.
+The Takeaway: These techniques lessen “dry wood” dangers and support wildlife.

 Under dry conditions, hundreds of wildfires can strike coastal Florida in any given year.
 The Guana Tolomato Matanzas National Estuarine Research Reserve is lowering that risk on its 73,000-plus acres with new techniques to reduce fuel loads and restore coastal scrub habitat, which also creates better wildlife conditions.